maxime-michel/ttg/_posts/2011-09-18-alternate-tunings.md

 ### A bit of music theory

 This tuning is called Dsus4 open.
-A tuning is said to be open when chords can be played by simply strumming the open strings.
-In this case, it is Dsus4 that will be heard.
-We could also play *any* sus4 chord by playing a bar chord at other frets: Esus4 at the 2nd fret (`222222`), Fsus4 at the 3rd fret (`333333`), etc.
+A tuning is said to be open when a particular chord can be played by simply strumming the open strings.
+In this case, Dsus4.
+But in fact *any* sus4 chord could be played with a bar chord at other frets:
+Esus4 at the 2nd fret (`222222`), Fsus4 at the 3rd fret (`333333`), etc.

 A chord is said to be sus4 when it has a fourth and a fifth, but no third.
 With Dsus4, the notes are: D (tonic), G (fourth) and A (fifth); which are indeed the